moodytux/mopidy-pi-client/README.rst

 - Selecting albums by genre
 - Provide a refresh button for refreshing album list
 - Providing track duration and elapsed time information
-- Integration with Deezer to find new music by the same artist

 Development